arvigeus/AZ-204/Learning Path/Event Hub.md

 #### Process events using an Event Processor client

-For most production scenarios, it's recommended that the `EventProcessorClient` be used for reading and processing events.
+For most production scenarios, the recommendation is to use `EventProcessorClient` for reading and processing events.
 Since the `EventProcessorClient` has a dependency on Azure Storage blobs for persistence of its state, you need to provide a `BlobContainerClient` for the processor, which has been configured for the storage account and container that should be used.

 ```csharp
 var cancellationSource = new CancellationTokenSource();